 The iMac Pro was partially released to help Apple recover from that disaster and a new Mac Pro is coming… eventually.
 In the meantime, the current Mac Pro is overpriced and not that fast.
-With 91 FPS on average and a $2,999 price tag, an iMac is a much better choice.
-For the record, Mac Pro gaming is more than capable.
-Most games should be playable on one.
-It’s just not good value for money if you’re shopping for a new machine…
+With 80.7 FPS on average and a $2,999 price tag, an iMac is a cheaper and faster choice.

-Our take: If you have the money for a Mac Pro and time, wait for the new Mac Pro.
-If you don’t, an upgraded 27-inch iMac or iMac Pro is the way to go.
+So, is the Mac Pro good for gaming?
+For the record, a Mac Pro is a capable gaming machine.
+It has what it takes to run even the most demanding games.
+It’s just not good value for money.
+If you have the money for a Mac Pro, and aren’t in a rush, wait for the new Mac Pro.
+If you need a new Mac now, an upgraded 27-inch iMac or iMac Pro are the way to go.

 PS: No matter which MacBook you end up buying, you should get started with one of our Top 20 MacBook games.

-The 15-inch MacBook Pro can be an excellent gaming machine, but I’m sure you noticed one big downside: the cost of buying one.
+A top of the line 27-inch iMac or 15-inch MacBook Pro can both be excellent gaming machines, but I’m sure you noticed one big downside: their price tags.